cgwire/kitsu/docs/estimation/README.md

 # Estimation and Team speed (quotas)

-Filling estimation for each tasks can feel a bit overwhelming, but the benefit is worst the time spent.
+Filling out an estimation for each task can feel overwhelming, but the benefit is worse than the time spent.

-If you fill each task estimation it will help you to:
+If you fill each task estimation, it will help you to:
-- always see the estimated days for any task, task type, sequence, asset type, entity etc.
+- always see the estimated days for any task, task type, sequence, asset type, entity, etc.
-- With estimation and timesheet you are able to compare estimation vs reality
+- With estimation and timesheet, you can compare estimation vs reality
-- Once a task is filled with estimation, start and due date, you will be able to adjust it from the entity schedule, or the teamschedule
+- Once a task is filled with estimation, start, and due date, you will be able to adjust it from the entity schedule or the team schedule
-- Help your artists to get better organize and selfaware of the time they should spend on a task.
+- Help your artists get better organized and be self-aware of the time they should spend on a task.
 - Better forecast your production and the next!